 Any full- or part-time student currently enrolled at Luther College.
 Counseling is free, voluntary, confidential, and available when classes are in session during the academic year.

 Come to the Counseling Service on the lower level of Larsen Hall.
 Office hours are weekdays from 8 a.m. to noon and 1 p.m. to 5 p.m., when classes are in session.

-You will complete brief intake materials and then receive an appointment to see a counselor, usually within a few days.
+You will complete brief intake materials to then make an appointment to see a counselor as soon as an appointment is available.
 You can complete this intake process within 10 to 15 minutes.
 Same-day appointments are available for emergency situations.

 If you need immediate help for yourself or a friend at night, on a weekend, or during a break period, learn about crisis resources.

 You and your counselor will meet for 50 minutes to explore your current concerns and the changes you desire.
 You will decide together whether the Counseling Service is the best resource for you or whether another resource would be more appropriate.
 Most students continue with individual or group counseling at the Counseling Service.

 Generally, we provide short-term counseling sessions.
 Referral to off-campus mental health resources may be necessary when a student needs more intensive, specialized, or longer term counseling than we can provide.

 We regard your contacts with us and the issues you discuss as private and confidential.
 We will not share information with anyone outside our office without your consent.

 There are some limited exceptions to confidentiality, such as situations involving danger of serious harm to you or others.